 Sidewalk / Walkway Program

-New developments in Bothell are required to construct sidewalks along the project’s street frontage.
-But that has not always been the case.
-To address pedestrian safety where sidewalks do not exist, the City established the Sidewalk/Walkway Program.
+New developments in Bothell are required to construct sidewalks along the project’s street frontage, but it hasn't always been that way.
+To address pedestrian safety where sidewalks don't exist, the City established the Sidewalk/Walkway Program.
 The budget for this program varies depending on grants awarded.
 The estimated annual budget for this program is $450,000 in City funds which may be supplemented with additional grant funds.

 The City pays for its Sidewalk / Walkway Program with money from the Capital Fund.